tundeiness/Testing-Enumerable-methods/README.md

 [Using RSpec to test previously implemented Ruby enumerable methods](https://github.com/tundeiness/Enumerable-methods-in-Ruby)

-This repository is about using RSpec to test [custom enumerable methods](https://github.com/tundeiness/Enumerable-methods-in-Ruby)built from scratch by the author.
+This repository is about using RSpec to test [custom enumerable methods](https://github.com/tundeiness/Enumerable-methods-in-Ruby) built from scratch by the author.
 Methods tested are the:
 * #each(#my_each),
 * #each_with_index(#each_with_index),